mannansiddiqui/Self-managed-Kubernetes-cluster-on-the-AWS-cloud/README.md

-# Self-managed Kubernetes cluster on the AWS cloud
+# Set up self-managed Kubernetes cluster on the AWS cloud

 #### Description: